-Best CR-56 AMAX loadouts for Warzone and Modern Warfare | Dexerto.com
+Best CR-56 AMAX loadouts for Warzone and Modern Warfare - Dexerto

 - 45 Round Mags

 Modern Warfare’s standard multiplayer favors close to medium range firefights, so this loadout is all about buffing the CR-56 AMAX’s ADS speed and lowering the gun’s recoil.
-As a result, we’re removing the Monolithic Suppressor and XRK CR-56 Stippled Wrap.

-The FSS Close Quarters Stock drastically lowers the CR-56 AMAX’s ADS speed, allowing you to quickly deliver a highly accurate spray of bullets in just a blink of an eye.
-While this attachment won’t stop you from falling prey to the popular MP5 and Fennec loadouts, it will increase your odds of survival when encountering these lightning-fast SMGs.
+The CR-56 EXO stock drastically lowers the CR-56 AMAX’s ADS speed while increasing your ADS strafe, allowing you to quickly deliver a highly accurate spray of bullets in just a blink of an eye.
+While this attachment won’t stop you from falling prey to the popular MP5 and Fennec loadouts, it will increase your odds of survival when encountering the SMGs.

-Rounding things off is the XRK CR-56 Rubberized Wrap.
-This trusty rear grip attachment increases your overall accuracy, giving you even more precision when you’re gunning for those all-important headshot challenges.

-The XRK Zodiac S440, Commando Foregrip, and 45 Round Mags are the three most optimal attachments here, so make sure you build around these whenever you make a new loadout.
+The XRK Zodiac S440, Commando Foregrip, and 45 Round Mags are the three most optimal attachments here, so make sure you build around these for a new loadout.